AnthonyTlei/growtopia-pvp/README.md

 [X] Remove IN PROGRESS state

-[ ] Edit match if creator & not completed OR if admin
+[X] Edit match if creator & not completed OR if admin

-[ ] Cancel match if creator & not completed OR if admin

-[ ] Delete match if admin
+[ ] Delete match if creator & not completed OR if admin [ ] Handle ELO reverting and updating of PENDING matches of affected players [ ] How to handle if the deleted match has COMPLETED successors?

 [ ] Share Match